 Elemental Analysis

 Elemental analysis works on the principles of atomic emission spectroscopy (AES), which is sometimes called wear metal analysis.
-This technology detects the concentration of wear metals, contaminants or additive elements within the oil.
+This technology can detect the concentration of wear metals, contaminants or additive elements within the oil.
 The two most common types of atomic emission spectroscopy are rotating disc electrode (RDE) and inductively coupled plasma (ICP).

 Both of these methods have limitations in analyzing particle sizes, with RDE limited to particles less than 8 to 10 microns and ICP limited to particles less than 3 microns.
 Still, they are useful for providing trend data.
 Possible sources of many common elements are shown in the table below.